What to Expect: HIV Testing

 If your HIV test requires lab analysis, you can generally expect results within a few days.

 If you take a rapid test, chances are you’ll be able to wait on-site for the results.
 If the test comes back negative, and you haven’t had a possible exposure during the previous three months, you can be confident you do not have HIV.
-However, if your test is positive, your healthcare provider will need to send a blood sample to a lab for additional testing, and you’ll get your results in a few more days.
+However, if your test is positive, your health care provider will need to send a blood sample to a lab for additional testing, and you’ll get your results in a few more days.

 If your test comes back positive, there are support services in Massachusetts that can help you.
 Learn more about living with HIV and notifying partners about your status.

-When should you get tested again?
+When should I get tested for HIV again?

 If you think you’ve had an exposure to HIV any time after getting your test, be sure to get tested again immediately.